Unity-Technologies/ml-agents/docs/Glossary.md

 - **Agent** - Unity Component which produces observations and takes actions in the environment.
 Agents actions are determined by decisions produced by a Policy.
-- **Policy** - The decision making mechanism, typically a neural network model.
+- **Policy** - The decision making mechanism for producing decisions from observations, typically a neural network model.
 - **Decision** - The specification produced by a Policy for an action to be carried out given an observation.
 - **Editor** - The Unity Editor, which may include any pane (e.g. Hierarchy,